HiveProject2021/Hivecoin/whitepaper/README.md

 Messages sent by authorized senders to token holders will be layered based on unique assets.
 The only asset will act as a "talking stick", allowing the channel owner to send messages.
 The KAAAWWW agreement will be published separately, which contains more detailed information.

-## 9. Voting
+## 12. Voting

 By using a messaging system, token holders can be notified of voting tokens, and by automatically issuing VOTE tokens to each holder of the token, it can be done automatically from the client or through the web or mobile interface using the protocol vote.

 Create a token to represent voting.
 Hivecoin will create an accurate number of VOTE tokens and distribute them to token holders in a 1:1 ratio.
 These tickets can be sent by agreement to the address that counts the tickets.
-Since voting tokens flow in the same way as assets, voting can be delegated-sometimes referred to as representative democracy or liquid democracy [11].
+Since voting tokens flow in the same way as assets, voting can be delegated-sometimes referred to as representative democracy or liquid democracy [11].

-## 10. Privacy
+## 13. Privacy

 <p align="center"><i>
 It's a community where the threat of violence is impotent because violence is impossible, and violence is impossible because its participants cannot be linked to their true names or physical locations.
 (Wei Dai)
 </i></p>
-Privacy is the key to investment and tokens, because the financial system functions better when assets are interchangeable and can be traded frictionlessly.
+Privacy is the key to investment and tokens because the financial system functions better when assets are interchangeable and can be traded frictionlessly.
 As future technology improves, the project should seek to enhance privacy in any way possible.

 With the addition of functions such as messages, assets, and rewards, privacy will be protected in the same way that UTXO-based cryptocurrencies separate identities from public addresses.